-- 1.1 Introduction - 1.2 Learning Outcomes - 1.3 Repeal and amendment of Legislation - 1.3.1 How do Repeals and Amendment Differ? - 1.3.2 Does Amendment Involve Repeal? - 1.3.3 Means by which Legislation may be Repealed and Amended - 1.3.4 When Legislation is Impliedly Repealed - 1.3.5 Does Implied Repeal Invariably Occur when Statutory Provisions Overlap? - 1.3.6 Does an Implied Repeal have the same Legal Effects as an Express Repeal? - 1.3.7 The Implications of Drafting of Implied Repeal - 1.3.8 Should Repeals be made by Primary or Subsidiary Legislation? - 1.3.9 When Repeal and Amending Legislations are called for - 1.3.10 When to Replace rather than Amend an Enactment - 1.4 Summary - 1.5 References/Further Reading - 1.6 Possible answers to Self-Assessment Exercises
+- 1.1 Introduction - 1.2 Intended Learning Outcome - 1.3 Repeal and amendment of Legislation - 1.3.1 How do Repeals and Amendment Differ? - 1.3.2 Does an Amendment Involve Repeal? - 1.3.3 Means by which Legislation may be Repealed and Amended - 1.3.4 When Legislation is Impliedly Repealed - 1.3.5 Does Implied Repeal Invariably Occur when Statutory Provisions Overlap? - 1.3.6 Does an Implied Repeal have the same Legal Effects as an Express Repeal? - 1.3.7 The Implications of Drafting of Implied Repeal - 1.3.8 Should Repeals and Amendments be made by Primary or Subsidiary Legislation? - 1.3.9 When Repeal and Amending Legislations are called for - 1.3.10 When to Replace rather than Amend an Enactment - 1.4 Summary - 1.5 References/Further Readings/Web Resources - 1.6 Possible Answers to Self-Assessment Exercise(s)

+In the last unit, we considered more issues in drafting delegated legislation.
+You should now be able to explain the procedures that are required for making subsidiary legislation and draft them accordingly.
+In this unit, we will consider repeal and amendment of legislation.
 You are likely to be called upon often to draft amendments to existing Acts and subsidiary instruments.
 Commonwealth countries typically make substantive legal changes by amending existing legislation rather than by introducing completely new statutes or instruments.
 Even when new substantive enactments are prepared, consequential amendments to existing law are needed to make existing law fully consistent with the new provisions.

-• work out systematically what repeals and amendments to existing legislation are needed.
+• Work out systematically what repeals and amendments to existing legislation are needed.